 - Specialized events for the residents and the other parties on energy efficient and environmental friendly renovating, building and living

-The expected energy savings are 40 % in heating energy, based on calculations.
+The expected energy savings of purchased energy are 40 %, based on calculations.
+This far savings have been over 50 %.

 The benefits for the various groups affected by the development of Tammela district will be significant.
 The energy efficient renovation demonstrations will produce environmentally friendly living spaces with a better quality for living, and a format that can be replicated in the specific area as well as in all other areas.
 The improved quality will also help to save and raise the value of the existing buildings.
 If the whole Tammela-project will succeed according to the plan, it will provide new modern and energy efficient residence to over 4000 citizens in a green urban environment with good services and connections, at the same time helping the city with the issue of net migration and creating a format for the needed infill development processes.
 The improvement of the area itself will naturally benefit also the current inhabitants as well as everybody else under the influence.

-The renovation project can be financed with the housing companies own funds, lone and combining different models.
+The renovation project can be financed with the housing companies own funds, bank loan and combining different financial models.
 There are also partial public renovation financing aids as either interest or financing subsidies.
 The EU-GUGLE project also provides the chosen housing companies with additional funding.

 Now that the buildings are reaching the age when renovations are needed, the model that was excellent for new construction has proven a hindrance.